All Episodes

 All it does is make them hate you more.

-So Nude Gingrich is going to be in John King's crosshairs for the rest of their careers.
+So Newt Gingrich is going to be in John King's crosshairs for the rest of their careers, even though both benefited from it.

 You might think King didn't, but believe me, don't doubt me, he did.

-Okay, Audio Sunday 12 coming up.
+Okay, audio 7 by 12 coming up.

 I want to put this Gloria Borger comment in even more perspective.

-Women of South Carolina, that's right.
+Women in South Carolina, that's right.

-Women in South Carolina like it when their husbands cheat on them because they're a bunch of hicks.
+Women in South Carolina like it when their husbands cheat on them because they're a bunch of hicks, unlike the sophisticated elite women of the Northeast, like Wiener's wife.

 And like Spitzer's wife.